tingwai-to/greendeal/README.md

 ## Overview

 Smart contract for purchasing group discounts: if enough customers buy a promotion (promo), then the discount becomes available for all buyers.
-If not enough are sold, then customers can get a refund and seller cannot claim any of the funds.
+If not enough are sold, then customers can get a refund.
+This means as a seller, you can be sure that you will be paid if enough customers express interest.
+And as a buyer, you can be sure that you will get your money back if not enough people commit to buying.

-Creating this as a smart contract is useful because buyers and sellers do not need to rely on a trusted third party to setup the promotion and payment logistics.
+Creating this as a smart contract is useful because buyers and sellers do not need to rely on a trusted third party to handle the promotion and payment logistics.
 Also, since all transactions are recorded on the blockchain, buyers can easily prove payment to the sellers.

 * [Contract Address](#contract-address)
 * [Example](#example)